 How can I get involved?

-Though our flagship initiative, Operation Pollinator, has reached capacity for 2017, there are still several ways you can promote pollinators:
+The Operation Pollinator project is no longer active, however, there are still several ways you can promote pollinators:

 How-to make a Bee Hotel for under $5 (Video)

 Supporting activities that enhance biodiversity and habitat is what farmers do.
 A farmer participating in a practical initiative that helps to contribute to healthy pollinator populations is a natural step.
 Which is why ARECA and its member associations are dedicated to an innovative and evolving pollinator program.